-All of this has impacted the world at large, our communities, but inevitably also has taken a toll on our personal mental health.
+All of this has impacted the world at large and our communities, but it has inevitably also taken a toll on our personal mental health.

 Statistics aside, most of us can relate to the heightened stress this year, and stress inevitably impacts how we show up at work.

 If you’re a manager, you might find that your colleagues and team need additional support during this time.